anilsimha13/typescript/README.md

 - Callback Function
   - Function as a parameter to another function
 - Function overloading

   - Multiple functions with same name but different parameters and/or return type

+  ## Day-9

+  ### Arrays

+  - Arrays (_Collections_) - Dynamic
+    - For...in
+    - For...of
+    - With Functions
+  - Tuple - Fixed size

+## Day-9

+- push()

+  - Adds one or more elements to the end of an array and returns the new length of the array.

+- pop()

+  - Removes the last element from an array and returns that element.
+This method changes the length of the array.

+- shift()

+  - Removes the first element from an array and returns that element.
+This method changes the length of the array.

+- unshift()

+  - Adds one or more elements to the beginning of an array and returns the new length of the array.

+- concat()

+  - Merges two or more arrays.
+This method does not change the existing arrays, but instead returns a new array.

+- slice()

+  - Returns a shallow copy of a portion of an array into a new array object selected from start to end (end not included) where start and end represent the index of items in that array.
+The original array will not be modified.

+- splice()

+  - Changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.

+- IndexOf()

+  - Returns the first index at which a given element can be found in the array, or -1 if it is not present.

+- includes()

+  - Determines whether an array includes a certain value among its entries, returning true or false as appropriate.

+- toString()
+  - Returns a string representing the specified array and its elements.